 Porter then moved to Chicago where she graduated from the Second City Conservatoryand performed in dozens of theatre productions.
 One of her most cherished moments in Chicago theatre came when she performed in Studs Terkel’s Working.
 The Pulitzer Prize winner himself came to see the show, announcing to the audience afterward: “I’ve seen many wonderful productions of this show at such places as The Goodman and on Broadway…but that this is the first time I’ve ever seen it performed as I originally intended–with heart.”

-Porter currently resides in Los Angeles.
+Porter currently splits her time between Los Angeles and New York.
 She is a graduate of iO West, where she was a founding member the long-form improv show Tigerpants, which is still running today.
 Porter performed with Tigerpants for three years.
 She also performed with the highly acclaimed DVDevious: the Improvised DVD, and spent seven years at ACME Comedy Theatre, where she was a mainstage performer in both improv and sketch, as well as an improv teacher.

 Porter volunteers as a mentor for a wonderful non-profit organization called WriteGirl.

-Television appearances include BATTLE CREEK, NEW GIRL, THE OFFICE, PRIVATE PRACTICE, WITHOUT A TRACE, and many others.
+Television appearances include THE BLACKLIST, NEW GIRL, THE OFFICE, PRIVATE PRACTICE, WITHOUT A TRACE, and many others.
 She has performed in dozens of national commercials for such clients as AT&T, Saturn, McDonald’s, Hallmark, American Express, Oscar Mayer, Trident, and many more.
 She occasionally teaches a Commercial Audition Workshop in Los Angeles.

 See the “News” section of this site for the latest career updates.